cemckinley1/github-portfolio-project4/README.md

 WHERE a.country_code = 'WLD' AND (a.year = 1990 OR a.year = 2016)) t1;
 ```

-### 1d.What was the percent change in forest area of the world between 1990 and 2016?
+### 1d.
+What was the percent change in forest area of the world between 1990 and 2016?

 ```sql
 SELECT fa.country_code,